 I think of the above proverb when I am tempted to kick myself for not learning about information product marketing earlier.
 I wish I had started twenty years ago rather than recently.
-However, I am glad I started because creating my first information product (Help Me Find A Career: Strategies To Choose Work You Will Love) has been a very rewarding experience.
+However, I am glad I started because creating my first information product (Choosing Your Career: Proven Strategies for a Satisfying Life) has been a very rewarding experience.

 When I was first deciding whether I wanted to write a book, one of the people whose writing convinced me to forge ahead was Melanie Jordan, author of What You Know Is Worth More Than You Know!™ .
 Jordan is an infopreneur: an entrepreneur who earns money by selling information products.
 One thing I really like about Jordan is that she seems like a real person.
 She isn’t some infomercial guru spouting hype and offering to teach you how to sell snake oil so that you can make a fortune from gullible buyers.